 Healthy children nearly always recover from chickenpox without problems—only about 2 out of 100,000 children die.
 However, even this low rate means that before routine immunization, 100 children died annually in the United States because of complications of chickenpox.
 The infection is more severe in adults, of whom about 30 out of 100,000 die.
 Chickenpox is fatal in up to 15% of people with an impaired immune system.

-In the United States, children are routinely vaccinated against varicella-zoster beginning at 12 months of age, with a second dose given at 4 to 6 years of age (see see Vaccinating Infants and Children).
+In the United States, children are routinely vaccinated against varicella-zoster beginning at 12 months of age, with a second dose given at 4 to 6 years of age (see see Childhood Vaccination Schedule).
 Older children without immunity also may be vaccinated.
 Susceptible people who are at high risk of complications (such as those with an impaired immune system and pregnant women) and who have been exposed to someone with chickenpox may be given antibodies against the varicella virus (varicella-zoster immune globulin).
 Isolation of an infected person helps prevent the spread of infection to people who have not had chickenpox.
 Children should not return to school and adults should not return to work until the final blisters have crusted.

 Mild cases of chickenpox require only the treatment of symptoms.
 Wet compresses on the skin help soothe itching, which may be intense, and prevent scratching, which may spread the infection and cause scars.
 Because of the risk of bacterial infection, the skin is bathed often with soap and water, the hands are kept clean, the nails are clipped to minimize scratching, and clothing is kept clean and dry.
 Drugs that relieve itching, such as antihistamines, are sometimes given by mouth.
 If a bacterial infection develops, antibiotics may be needed.